 The Directors have made an assessment of going concern covering a period of at least 12 months from the date that these financial statements are approved.
-In making this assessment, the Directors have considered both the Group's current performance, solvency and liquidity and the Group's business plan taking into account the Group's principal risks and the mitigations available to it which are described in the Group Chief Risk and Compliance Officer's report.
+In making this assessment, the Directors have considered both the Group's current performance, solvency and liquidity and the Group's business plan taking into account the Group's principal risks and the mitigations available to it which are described in Group Risk Framework.
 The proposed demerger of Jackson from the Group is expected to occur within the period covered by the assessment.
 The Directors have therefore considered the ability of the Group to continue as a going concern in its current form (ie the Group including Jackson) as well as the more likely scenario that the demerger proceeds (ie the Group excluding Jackson).